lhj1982/bots-taijitu-glue-data-etl/README.md

 Convert ipynb to python script
 ```
-jupyter nbconvert --to script *.ipynb
+jupyter nbconvert --to python *.ipynb
 ```